EmptyBucket/FluentSpec/README.md

 #### Result of the broken rule for "Matrix.SmartTasks.Weight":
 ![Result](https://i.imgur.com/oPbCRpT.jpg)

-* specNodeId - error identifier
+* "specNodeId" - error identifier
-* isSatisfiedOn - all the rules associated with the property
+* "isSatisfiedOn" - all the rules associated with the property
-* influenceOn - is a broken rule
+* "influenceOn" - is a broken rule
-* influenceValue - the value that the rule did not pass
+* "influenceValue" - the value that the rule did not pass
-* path - the path to the property inside the aggregate
+* "path" - the path to the property inside the aggregate
-## You can change the behavior of fundamental things using SpecGlobalConfig
+### You can change the behavior of fundamental things using "SpecGlobalConfig"